Back to overview

 We market ourselves as a legal and business services provider specialising in eight core sectors and, as such, DWF is quite unique since we don’t resemble a traditional law firm.
 Candidates are encouraged to break down our structure into the different elements during their research because it’s always alluded to throughout the recruitment process.

-To support their research, I’d suggest candidates attend one of the firm’s insight days in advance of writing their application (whether for the training contract or the vacation scheme).
-By attending the insight day, they’ll be exposed to many different areas of the business so they can build awareness into what we do.
-It’s opportunities like this that’ll help candidates to write successful applications to make them stand out from the more generic applications.
+To support their research, I’d suggest candidates attend one of the firm’s insight days taking place in November in advance of writing their application (whether for the training contract, solicitor apprenticeship or the vacation scheme).

 Does your firm run an assessment centre?

-• a panel interview with a member of the early careers team and a client-facing member of staff;
+• panel interview with a member of the early careers team and a client-facing member of staff;

-• a written exercise whereby candidates are required to undertake a task that we deem to be reflective of what could be expected of a trainee solicitor; and
+• written exercise whereby candidates are required to undertake a task that we deem to be reflective of what could be expected of a trainee solicitor; and

-• a group exercise where the candidates work in small groups to carry out a task and present the outcomes to the assessors.
+• group exercise where the candidates work in small groups to carry out a task and present the outcomes to the assessors.

 Does your firm attend university law fairs in the autumn term?
 What is your main objective when you go to a law fair?

-Our current trainee solicitors are also involved in these events, offering a chance for applicants to learn first hand about the processes, experience and knowledge gained on our vacation schemes and training programmes.
+Our current trainee solicitors are also involved in these events, offering a chance for applicants to learn first-hand about the processes, experience and knowledge gained on our vacation schemes and training programmes.